jwentong/jwentong.github.io/index.md

 ### What's News

 {: .text-justify}
+- [05/2023] A paper titled "*Geo-perturbation for task allocation in 3D mobile crowdsourcing: an A3S-based Approach*" has been submitted to possible journal publication.
 - [04/2023] I received the Reviewer Certificate from the IET Communications for my review contributions to the journal.
 [PDF](https://github.com/jwentong/jwentong.github.io/tree/master/assets/documents/CMU2 Reviewer Certificate 2022.pdf)
 - [03/2023] I was invited to serve on the technical program committee for Globecom 2023 CRAEN (Cognitive Radio and AI-Enabled Networks Symposium).
 - [02/2023] One of our paper titled "*Model-based Thompson sampling for frequency and rate selection in underwater acoustic communications*" has been accepted by IEEE Transactions on Wireless Communications.